gastrodon/API-Docs/byte/logged-in.md

         "followingCount": "0                <Subscriptions of this account>",
         "foregroundColor": "#CCD6E9         <Account foreground color",
         "id": "                             <Account id>",
-        "isBlocked": "false                 <Is this user blocked by the authed user?>", "isChannel": "false                 <Is this user a channel?>", "isFollowed": "false                <Is this user being followed by the authed user?>", "isFollowing": "false               <Is this user following the authed user?>", "loopCount": "0                     <Total loops played of this account>", "loopsConsumedCount": "0            <Total loops played by this account>", "registrationDate": "1580272854     <Account creation Unix timestamp>",
+        "isBlocked": "false                 <Is this account blocked by the authed account?>", "isChannel": "false                 <Is this account a channel?>", "isFollowed": "false                <Is this account being followed by the authed account?>", "isFollowing": "false               <Is this account following the authed account?>", "loopCount": "0                     <Total loops played of this account>", "loopsConsumedCount": "0            <Total loops played by this account>", "registrationDate": "1580272854     <Account creation Unix timestamp>",
-        "username": "robotter               <Account username>"
+        "accountname": "robotter               <Account accountname>"
     },
     "success": 1
 }